 There is research that suggests anxiety in people who have alcohol dependence may actually only occur during intoxication.
 So consuming alcohol can actually cause anxiety ( even though you would think of the opposite).
 Other research suggests that alcohol dependent people experience anxiety during withdrawal, and detox that they wouldn’t normally experience if they were not dealing with the addiction.
 One they successfully stop using alcohol the anxiety symptoms go away.
 So this suggests that some people may be diagnosed with an anxiety disorder when they don’t really have it.
 In these cases its actually a feature of discontinuing alcohol use.
 Additionally, people who are experiencing this kind of anxiety would not respond to treatment in the same way as someone who had a primary anxiety disorder.

-Avoidance is a coping skill ( often a poor one) that we have discussed before in the pages of this website.
-Using alcohol to control anxiety is usually the best example of avoidance.
-Usually this cycle can begin with the first drink.
+Using alcohol to cope with anxiety is not a good idea.
+This is because alcohol is a type of avoidance.
+Avoidance is a coping skill that we have talked about before on this website.
+When you use alcohol to control your anxiety, you are usually using the best example of avoidance.
+This can often start with the first drink.
 Take the example below.

 A teenage with some mild social anxiety may be so nervous she doesn’t think she can get through the experience, so she has a drink and her anxiety goes away almost immediately.
 Had this girl went to the party and not used alcohol to control her anxiety what would have happened?
 She would have learned she could survive this experience,and that the feeling goes away.
 Instead of learning from this experience she learned to use alcohol instead.
 Learning is very powerful when it comes to anxiety.